 Last but not least, I help with organizing conferences and workshops whenever and wherever I can (see the list below).

-You can follow me on twitter or find me elsewhere through about.me.
+You can contact and follow me on mastodon or find me elsewhere through about.me.

 Current Employment